spattabirama/Stock-Exchange-2/README.md

    consisting of multiple containers using Docker Compose.
 4. Learn how to test a distributed application.

-## Information about your submission
-1. Name and email: add your name and email here.
-2. Team member name and email: add team member info. say none if this is a solo submission
-3. Number of late days used for this lab: say zero if none used
-4. Number of late days used so far including this lab: say zero if none used.

-## Instructions

-1. You may work in groups of two for this lab.
-If you decide to work in groups, you should briefly describe how the work is divided between the two team members in your README file.
-Be sure to list the names of all team members at the top of this README file.

-2. You can use either python or Java for this assignment.
-You may optionally use C++ but TA support for C++ issues will be limited.
-For this lab you may use different languages for different microservices if you want.

-3. Do's and don'ts:
-   - discuss lab with other students: allowed
-   - use of AI tools: allowed with attribution (be sure to read policy in course syllabus)
-   - use code from others/Internet/friends/coders for hire: disallowed
-   - ask TAs for clarifications/help: always allowed

 ## Lab Description

 At the very beginning the bazaar served the Gauls well.
 However, with the growing popularity of meme